Canopy & Stars Logo

 Hinterlandes Cabin, Cumbria

 The Lake District is your back garden adventure playground, with endless hill trails, wild swimming in mountain streams and abundant wildlife.
-The owners’ vision was to leave no footprint on the land, and nomadic Hinterlandes definitely achieves that.
+The owners’ vision was to leave no footprint on the land, and nomadic Hinterlandes achieves just that.
 It’s back to basics but with everything you need including a warm shower and a compost toilet.

 Cottage In The Clouds, Cumbria